CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * Up to which confidentiality claim may data be processed at the teleworkstation?
 * For what purpose is access to the institution used (querying information, posting information, using the program)?
-* What is the traffic between the teleworking place and the institution?
+* How high is the traffic between the teleworkplace and the institution?
 * Does the teleworker need to access the intranet of the institution?
 If so, does it have to be able to access the entire intranet, ie all data and services available there, or only parts of the intranet?
 * Is the use of the internet intended for teleworkers?
 If so, does the teleworker have their own Internet access or is this access realized via the intranet of the institution?
 Depending on the confidentiality of the data, it may be necessary to specify certain transmission paths from the institution to the teleworkstation.
 It may make sense to exclude individual transmission paths or set minimum requirements for it.
-For example, it might be compulsory to transport paper documents containing confidential information only in a direct way from the institution to the teleworkstation in sealed transport containers.
+For example, it might be compulsory to transport paper documents containing confidential information only directly from the institution to the teleworkstation in sealed transport containers.
 Likewise, different encryption methods for data transmission could be provided for different degrees of confidentiality.

 Similar considerations should be made when the information to be processed by teleworking needs to be specially protected against manipulation.